 In case you want a do-it-all hybrid bike to ride to work or even exercise on, check out the Raleigh Route 1.

-For women, the Insight and Clarity are both strong runners – in fact, the best two that we’ve been able to identify through exhaustive research.
+For women, Haanjenn is the best model but Tommaso Forza is a great choice as well – in fact, the best two that we’ve been able to identify through exhaustive research.
 If you are more city-oriented, then the Discover would work best.

 Looking for something a cut above, like carbon?
 The Haanjo 7C Carbon fits that description nicely.
 While the model is a step up and still a fantastic value, we haven’t had time yet to publish another hybrid review, where it would certainly occupy a top position.

 But hey, I want more?!
 You can see TOP 100 bestsellers on Amazon here!